Achilles Tendon Pain

 Achilles tendon injury prevention

-Since a lack of flexibility is a major cause of injury, proper stretching of the lower leg is the most basic way to prevent Achilles tendon strains or tears.
-As is the case with many other conditions injuries, it is important to stay as fit as possible during the healing and rehabilitation process.
-Swimming and other non-impact exercises are best, including bicycling, if that activity does not cause any pain (which would indicate a likelihood of reinjury).
-Running should be avoided at all costs until a rehabilitation specialist, trainer or doctor advises that sufficient recovery has taken place.
+Since a lack of flexibility is a cause of injury, proper stretching of the lower leg as well as proper warming up and cooling down before and after activity are the most basic ways to prevent Achilles tendon strains or tears.
+Strengthening the calf muscles may reduce overload on the tendon.
+Finally, progressively increasing activity will help to avoid injury as well.
+Swimming and other low impact exercises are best, including bicycling, if that activity does not cause any pain (which would indicate a likelihood of reinjury).

 In the news